 It’s a versatile effect that gives you a lot of control over your tone.
 It’s one of the most expressive effects you can use which is why it’s so common on pedalboards.
-If you have never used a wah before, I highly recommend it.
-I created a lesson on how to use the Wah pedal so if you have never used one before, use the lesson to get started.
+If you have never used a wah before, I highly recommend trying one out.

 Distortion & Overdrive

 The other way to think about it is that you’re likely to move through different amps over time so having the same distortion or overdrive pedal will make sure you get to keep the drive sounds you like.

-Pitch shifters such as DigiTech’s Whammy takes your guitar signal and raises or lowers the pitch (or a combination).
+Pitch shifters such as DigiTech’s Whammy takes your guitar signal and raises or lowers the pitch (or both at the same time).
 Tom Morello uses it to come up with some creative solos and riffs while other guitarists use it to play harmonies.